mrocklin/blog/_posts/work/2018-08-28-dataframe-performance-high-level.md

 ## Question

-> How does dask.dataframe performance compare to Pandas?
+> How does Dask dataframe performance compare to Pandas?
 Also, what about
-> Spark dataframes and Arrow?
+> Spark dataframes and what about Arrow?
 How do they compare?

-I get this question every few weeks, so I decided to write down my answer once here in order to avoid repetition.
+I get this question every few weeks.
+This post is to avoid repetition.

 ## Caveats